mullvad25/Active-Directory-Azure-EntraID-Lab/README.md

 ---
-# ⭐ Phase 5 — Windows 11 Client Deployment Using Tailscale (Completed)
+# ⭐ Phase 5 — Windows 11 Client Deployment Using Tailscale

 Phase 5 connects a remote Windows 11 VM to the Azure hosted Domain Controller using Tailscale, simulating a real corporate remote worker environment.
 This allows secure delivery of DNS, LDAP, Kerberos and GPOs over an encrypted mesh network.